Following established best practices will ensure your emails get to your customers’ inboxes… and it’ll avoid high fines associated with noncompliance.

 It’s the law

-Most email marketing service providers, like CakeMail, have already taken all the steps necessary to ensure you comply with international anti-spam laws.
+Most email marketing service providers, have already taken all the steps necessary to ensure you comply with international anti-spam laws.
 In many cases, they go above and beyond the requirements of the law.

 Ultimately, the better your email habits, the better your odds of having your emails get to the inbox.